Novel five-dimensional rotating Lifshitz black holes with electric and axionic charges: Conclusions and discussions

 {With respect to the study of the thermodynamic properties of these black holes, we compute the conserved charges and their associated chemical potentials, showing that the solutions satisfy a consistent first law of black hole thermodynamics (\ref{eq:first-law}).
 Furthermore, by exploiting the scaling properties of the system, we derived a Smarr relation that explicitly captures the role played by anisotropic scaling, rotation, and the additional matter fields (\ref{eq:smarr}).
 In fact, through the relation (\ref{eq:relation}), the Smarr formula can be re-expressed by eq. (\ref{eq:smarr2}).
 The presence of axionic fields plays a crucial role in supporting the rotating Lifshitz geometry and in ensuring the consistency of the conserved charges and thermodynamic relations. }

-Regarding the holographic superconductor description of our background, we analyzed the condensation of the order parameter and the electric response of the system using the numerical shooting method.
+As an application of this gravitational background, we analyzed the condensation of the order parameter and the electric response of the system using the numerical shooting method.
 A goal of this work was to study the effects of the black hole rotation on the essential properties of the holographic superconductor model.
 Our findings show that, when considering a fixed value of the critical exponent $z$, increasing the black hole rotation reduces the amplitude of the condensate.
 This is consistent with the behavior depicted in Fig. \ref{fig:sigma1}, where the dissipative effects, contained in $\text{Re}[\sigma]$, are more significant when the rotation of the background is increased.
 In this scenario, the frequency gap is decreased, and the system loses the ability to superconduct.
 Consequently, the superconducting response of the system, encoded in $\text{Im}[\sigma]$, is suppressed with the rotation.

-Conversely, when keeping the rotation parameter fixed and varying the dynamical critical exponent $z$, we observed that an increase in $z$ leads to an increment in the amplitude of the condensate.
+Conversely, when keeping the rotation parameter fixed and varying the dynamical critical exponent $z$, we observed that an increase in $z$ leads to an increment in the condensate amplitude.
 This behavior aligns with the results given in Fig. \ref{fig:sigma2}, which shows a reduction in the dissipative effects and a corresponding amplification of the superconducting response as the critical exponent is increased.
 Unlike the previous scenario, the width of the gap now enlarges, indicating a strengthening of the superconducting phase.

-Altogether, these results suggest that, concerning to this holographic superconductor model, the anisotropy of the background favors the formation of the superconducting state whereas the rotation acts as a competing effect that tends to suppress it.
+Altogether, these results suggest that, in this holographic superconductor model, the anisotropy of the background favors the formation of the superconducting state whereas the rotation acts as a competing effect that tends to suppress it.